 The main source of income of Alta Gracia estancia was the breeding of mules, which were subsequently transported via the Camino Real, or Royal Road, to Lima (the South American capital of the Spanish empire) and to Potosi (in Bolivia) to work in the silver mines.
 The income was used to fund and sustain the Colegio Máximo de Córdoba, Argentina’s first university.

-Indigenous People and Slaves
+Indigenous People and Slaves in Argentina

 My quest became to understand the Jesuits’ attitude towards slaves.
 What no museum explains, nor their caretakers could explain to me, was the Jesuits’ ambiguous attitude towards indigenous people and black people.
 Jesuits never enslaved local Comechingones – these indigenous people were to be ‘saved’ by the church and were paid for their labor – however, they had no problem enslaving black people brought to the Americas from Africa.